kpaonaut/ExoskeletonForKids/README.md

 This repository contains all codes for exoskeleton control for children with *cerebral palsy* (CP).
 We have an exoskeleton designed with two actuators, for the hip and the knee joint, respectively.
 The task is to control both two joints and let them follow desirable trajectories and/or generate desirable torque.

 ### See it Running!
 We use C++ to carry out the calculation(for **speed**) while python to do the plotting(for **convenience**).
-An interface between two languages is established using [swig](www.swig.org).
+An interface between two languages is established using [swig](http://www.swig.org).

 The package comes with source codes already built.
 You can see it running without doing extra building.
 However if you do modify the code, you may have to rebuild the project.
-This requires that **[swig](www.swig.org), python, matplotlib, numpy, and pynput** be installed properly on your computer.
+This requires that **g++, [swig](http://www.swig.org), python, matplotlib, and numpy** be installed properly on your computer.
 Also, this works for a UNIX-based system(LINUX, Mac OS).
 For windows there will be problems as I used some UNIX-specific commands for python programs and shell scripts.

 To see it running directly, go to ```/littleGuyPlotter``` and type in commandline(note that your computer should be using python 2.7)

 	python ExoPlotter.py

+This should show you a little guy starting to walk.
+At first due to initilization the man is not walking right, but wait for a walking cycle and as it reaches steady state, it will walk continuously.
 Note that you can now press "p" on keyboard to stop the little guy and press "p" again to resume.
+The guy will not pause immediately though, rather, it will wait till the end of this step.

 To build the project, first go to ```/py``` then use command ```make```.
 This will generate a folder ```/build``` where warped C++ files for python will be created.